Helping your employees can be done in a variety of different ways.

 Don’t just manage an employee’s personal development—support it.

 Ask your employees what you can do to assist them in their own personal development.
 Whether it is allowing the assignment of ‘at work hours to contribute to personal development or mentoring an employee through a particular challenge, let them know they have your support.

 Provide in-house low-cost tools.

 Despite the downward pressures on profitability that collision repair centres are facing today, even a collision centre with a shoestring budget can afford to provide books.
-Even for those that don’t necessarily like to read, consider setting up an audible (or any other audio book subscription), that all staff can share and listen too.
+Even for those that don’t necessarily like to read, consider setting up an audible (or any other audiobook subscription), that all staff can share and listen to.
 The other consideration is to split the $14.99 a month with the employee.

 In either case, the topics of literature should be focused on a particular skill that the operator and employee have agreed to as an ideal skill to develop in order to assist advancement in the company.

 Encourage people to share what they have learned.

 Surgeons have a phrase: ‘see one, do one, teach one.’
 When someone has just finished studying a particular topic, they are in a great position to provide a 30-minute presentation to their colleagues on their learnings.
 This can become a regular occurrence when the company provides tools to learn and the drinks (non-alcoholic preferable) and the team provides the learning.

 In conclusion, you may fear that none of the four suggestions can match what any of your direct competitors may offer, and you may be right.
 But if you commit to one hour per day (inclusive of Saturdays where I suggest two hours), they can combine into the foundation of an inexpensive career development program that will provide not only professional development but real personal growth.